 You have probably tried sushi before or at least heard about it unless you have been living under a rock all this time.
 So, if you have finally decided that you have had enough of pizzas and burgers or just want to up your game when it comes to this Japanese delicacy, then maybe it’s time to know sushi better.
 I can tell you from my experience that once your tastebuds get used to the aroma and flavors, there will be no looking back.
-And so I present to you my guide to Sushi for Beginners!
+And so I present to you my guide to how to eat Sushi for Beginners!

 In this post, I wish to help beginners get an idea about the different types of sushi that are available (and how to eat them!)

 We will also talk about the popular types of sushi rolls (both fish and vegetarian) and address a few common frequently asked sushi related questions.
 Keep reading, You’ll be a sushi aficionado in no time!